gizzmo123456/Simple-Unity-Node-Editor/README.md

 [C] Add Save/Load
 [ ] Add limits to node connections
-&nbsp;    [ ] Types
+- [ ] Types
-&nbsp;    [ ] Count
+- [C] Count
-&nbsp;    [C] input/output pin count
+- [C] input/output pin count

 # BUGS:
 [C] Can only have one Node Editor instance active at a time
-&nbsp;&nbsp;&nbsp;&nbsp;    Since all need to be draw in 1 set of StartWindow and EndWindows
+-- Since all need to be draw in 1 set of StartWindow and EndWindows
-&nbsp;&nbsp;&nbsp;&nbsp;    and they must all have a unique ID
+-- and they must all have a unique ID
-&nbsp;    [C] Give all windows a unique ID
+- [C] Give all windows a unique ID
-&nbsp;    [C] Apply position offset to all node positions ect...
+- [C] Apply position offset to all node positions ect...
 [F] Fixed input positions in node graph
 [F] Fixed NodeConnectionData inputPin_startPosition not updateing

-[ ] Fix node outputs using itself for pin size it should use the node that it is connecting to.
+[C] Fix node outputs using itself for pin size it should use the node that it is connecting to.
 [ ] Finish applying LockNodesInPlaymode.
 It might be worth moving this in to the node data.
 [Fixed] Fix BaseNodeGraphData, generating incorrect node size when there is zero pins.

 # ##
-[ ] move node size functions into nodeData
+[C] move node size functions into nodeData
-[ ] move the node window into nodeData this will alow different nodes data to to exist in the same graph and each one will be its own node type.
+[C] move the node window into nodeData this will alow different nodes data to to exist in the same graph and each one will be its own node type.
-[ ] futher move add a base class for all the serialized data and functions :)
+[R] futher more add a base class for all the serialized data and functions :)

 ## Refacter
 Any functions that are specific to nodes need to be moved into the node data class